-The ACT Council of Social Service Inc. (ACTCOSS) is the peak representative body for people living with low incomes or disadvantage, and not-for-profit community organisations in the Australian Capital Territory.
+The ACT Council of Social Service Inc. (ACTCOSS) is a social justice organisation.
+We are the peak representative body for not-for-profit community organisations and people living with disadvantage in the Australian Capital Territory.

 We work collaboratively with organisations and individuals who support our vision and goals for positive social change.

 We advocate to government on social policy, encourage individuals and groups to take action, and provide capacity building services and resources to community organisations.
 We do all this with support and input from our membership.

 Canberra is a just, safe and sustainable community in which everyone has the opportunity for self-determination and a fair share of resources and services.

 - Assist and support organisations to build their capacity so that they can provide a service that best meets the needs of people experiencing disadvantage in the ACT